abraunegg/onedrive/README.md

 *   Supports rate limiting of traffic

 ## What's missing
-*   While local changes are uploaded right away, remote changes are delayed until next automated sync cycle when using --monitor
 *   Ability to encrypt/decrypt files on-the-fly when uploading/downloading files from OneDrive
 *   Support for Windows 'On-Demand' functionality so file is only downloaded when accessed locally
 *   A GUI for configuration management